This page contains information and forms for 11th grade music class students and their parents.

 Arizona Opera — the music, the spectacle, and oh those voices!
 Student night tickets sometimes are available.

-Hayden’s Ferry Chamber Music Series — this new this organization provides world class chamber music, performed in the Gallery of Tempe Center for the Arts.
+Hayden’s Ferry Chamber Music Series — this organization provides world class chamber music, performed in the Gallery of Tempe Center for the Arts.
 Every concert in this series is acceptable for review.

 Herberger’s ASU Music— scores of great concerts, many of them free!
 Check out the web site for more details